roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-14 ****** byStoryTeller07© 'Elizabeth probably wasn't brow beaten down into submission - yet.
+'Elizabeth probably wasn't brow beaten down into submission - yet.
 Given time she might have turned out like the other one,' he said, looking angry.

  'OK!
 This time you did good,' Diane grimaced.